-A relative living in the port city of Conakry told her father about Mercy Ships.
-He brought his daughter to several rounds of patient selection screenings — and eventually, she was accepted for free surgery onboard the Africa Mercy.
+Then, one day, a relative living in the port city of Conakry told Souleymane about Mercy Ships.
+He brought his daughter for screening and soon she was accepted for life-changing surgery onboard the Africa Mercy.

-When the time came for them to walk the gangway to the ship, Souleymane called himself “the happiest man in the world.”
-Houssainatou’s bravery had never shone brighter — as she explored the place that would be her home for the next two weeks; “I’m not nervous… I’ll be asleep through it all anyway,” she said.
+When the time came for them to walk up the gangway to the ship, Souleymane called himself “the happiest man in the world.”
+Houssainatou’s bravery had never shone brighter — as she explored the place that would be her home for the next two weeks, a volunteer crewmember asked her how she felt about her upcoming surgery.
+“I’m not nervous… I’ll be asleep through it all anyway,” she said.

 And what a transformation while she ‘slept’!
-After just one day — and surgery — Houssainatou was getting ready to see herself in the mirror, tumor-free, for the first time in her young life.
+After just one day — and a four-hour surgery — Houssainatou was down in the wards of the Africa Mercy, getting ready to see herself in a mirror, tumor-free for the first time in her young life.

-The sight made for father exuberant with joy and gratitude.
+The sight made Souleymane exuberant with joy and gratitude.
 “I cannot believe it.
 She is so beautiful!” he exclaimed.
 “I am so happy and so excited to bring her home to see the family.”